 Pastoral Care

 Preparation for effective care of self, others, and the larger society.
-Evaluation of resources available through faith, science, church and the community to meet the needs of persons, families, and groups, including those with frequently present critical needs.
+Evaluation of resources available through faith, science, church, and the community to meet the needs of persons, families, and groups, including those with frequently present critical needs.
 Reflection on both pastoral care and counseling and consideration of the impact that culture and ethnicity have on those relationships.
+Exploration of the unique needs of caregivers, the development of programs to provide care to individuals and groups, and strategizing to avoid burnout and fatigue in the process of providing care.

 This course provides students opportunity to intern in the work of chaplaincy.
 Students complete a unit of Clinical Pastoral Education (a total of 400-440 hours of ministry and reflection) in a CPE center accredited by the Association for Clinical Pastoral Education (ACPE).
 Students contract with a CPE site for a supervised experience in a hospital, hospice site, elder care facility, homeless shelter, or other accredited CPE site.

-Prerequisites: For MA students, Formation Assessments, Vocational Assessments, SP 510, and PC 512; For MDiv students, Formation Assessments, Vocational Assessments, SP 510, PC 512.
+Prerequisites: TL 002A, TL 002B, SP 540, PC 512.
 CPE site fees are paid directly to the CPE center.
 These fees are reimbursed to students at the completion of the CPE unit with the submission of a valid invoice or receipt documenting the amount paid to the CPE site.
 Special Notes: Internship should be taken in the student's final year.
 Registration by permission of the Director of Supervised Ministry/Internship.

 This course provides students opportunity to intern in the work of chaplaincy.
 Students complete a unit of Clinical Pastoral Education (a total of 400-440 hours of ministry and reflection) in a CPE center accredited by the Association for Clinical Pastoral Education (ACPE).
 Students contract with a CPE site for a supervised experience in a hospital, hospice site, elder care facility, homeless shelter, or other accredited CPE site.